 - 3. Sough Mill is a Grade II listed building and is on Historic England's Heritage at Risk (HAR) Register.
 The site comprises the mill building, associated structures, hard standing and bare ground with pockets of tall ruderal vegetation. - 4.
 The building contains structural elements and fabric that date to the late-17th and early 19th centuries, with later additions.
-It is a well-preserved example of a post medieval water powered corn mill, including mill wheel, power infrastructure, hurst frame and milling machinery. - 5.
+It is a well-preserved example of a post medieval water powered corn mill, including mill wheel, power infrastructure, hurst frame and milling machinery.
+The earliest diagnostic feature appears to be a two-light mullion window with a flush face to the exterior and a deep straight chamfer to the interior which is now obscured by the wheel house. - 5.
 The site is in a picturesque setting set towards the south western edge of the Over Haddon Conservation Area.
 It is accessed via the steep winding road down from Over Haddon village to the north.
 There are also footpaths to the north, south and east of the site.
-The River Lathkill forms the southern edge of the site beyond which is the Twin Dales Ancient Woodland. - 6.
+The River Lathkill forms the southern edge of the site beyond which is the Twin Dales Ancient Woodland.
+Given its proximity to the river, the site is within a Flood Zone 2 designated area.
+The site is also identified as being within an area at risk of flooding from surface water running down from the rising land to the north. - 6.
 Some 200m to the east is the Lathkill Lodge Regionally Important Geological Site (RIGS) and the application site is also within an area defined as a protected species buffer area.
 The National Nature Reserve (Derbyshire Dales) and the Lathkill Dale SSSI extend into the curtilage of the site to the west and south and the site abuts the public highway and footpath to the north and east.
 There are lead workings dating from the 18th and 19th centuries within the vicinity of the site.